 NEWELL BRANDS INVESTOR ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $100,000 Investing In Newell Brands, Inc. To Contact The Firm

-NEW YORK, May 20, 2020 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Newell Brands, Inc. ("Newell Brands" or the "Company") (NASDAQ:NWL).
+NEW YORK, May 20, 2020 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Newell Brands, Inc. ("Newell Brands" or the "Company").

 If you invested in Newell Brands stock or options and would like to discuss your legal rights, click here: www.faruqilaw.com/NWL.
 There is no cost or obligation to you.